dbindel/cam-handbook/handbook.md

 The program allows great flexibility in the selection of courses.
 Most students design their own course sequences, subject to requirements, to meet their own interests.
-Courses are typically chosen from the math department and many applications departments
+Courses are typically chosen from the math department and many applications departments.

 The seven major Focal Areas for the field of applied mathematics are listed below, along with examples of recommended courses for